Parent-Teacher Conference Scheduling Success

 Helpful Tips for Teachers and Parents

-Parent Teacher Conferences are a powerful and important opportunity to bring parents and teachers together in partnership to support student academic success and happiness.
-Even though short in duration (typically scheduled for 15- 30 minutes), parent teacher conferences also provide a critical space for fostering mutual admiration, respect and parental involvement for the entire school year.
-We’ve gathered fresh tips and check lists to make the entire process more meaningful and hassle-free for everyone involved.
+Parent-Teacher Conferences are a powerful and important opportunity to bring parents and teachers together in partnership to support student academic success and happiness.
+Even though short in duration (typically scheduled for 15- 30 minutes), Parent-Teacher Conferences also provide a critical space for fostering mutual admiration, respect and parental involvement for the entire school year.
+Whether your parent-teacher meeting is in-person or virtual, we’ve gathered fresh tips and checklists to make the entire process more meaningful and hassle-free for everyone involved.

-Every teacher hopes for 100 percent participation when it comes to Parent Teacher Conferences.
+Every teacher hopes for 100% participation when it comes to Parent-Teacher Conferences.
 Research shows that family involvement improves school performance and social skills and can be a predictor for student success.
 Follow these three easy ideas to organize, schedule and remind parents for your easiest and most successful conferences ever!

 - Make Use of Technology to Reach Parents: Today’s technology makes it easier than ever to have meaningful conferences virtually.
-Using Skype, Facetime or Google Hangouts, parents can connect from almost anywhere, and it’s free!
+By a using video conferencing tool like Zoom, Skype, or Facetime, teachers and parents can connect from almost anywhere, and it’s free!
 The easier you make it to connect, the more likely you are to have an engaged and successful parent-teacher relationship.
-A week before scheduled conferences, contact parents who have not signed up and offer one of these alternative ways to discuss their child's progress and goals.

 - Encourage Two-Way Communication: Although the amount of time allotted for student conferences is usually short, make sure you leave a few minutes to allow parents to offer feedback, express concern or ask questions.
 If the conversation seems to be running long, ask parents to schedule a longer conference at a later date.
+(SignUp is perfect for general office hours appointments, too!)
 Parents are more likely to support your efforts at home if they feel valued and heard.

 Now that you have met with the parents and discussed their child’s assessments, it’s time for the follow-up.